 These standards test plastic tank materials, injection moulding methods and rotationally moulded tanks so when you’re checking out composting toilets online or talking to a composting toilet manufacturer, make sure you ask them about AS1546.2.
 Standards and if their products meet them.

 Composting toilet – Australian State Legislation

 When it comes to composting toilets essentially your local council has the final say on what you can and can not do however it’s worth knowing what the state laws say as many local councils will defer to the Australian Standards and State Legislation for guidance when it comes to the type, size and placement of a composting toilet for residential use.
 Let’s go over our state laws.

 The Department of Housing and Public Works states that as long as the composting toilet you purchase complies with Schedule 8, Part 2 of the Environmental Protection (Waste Management) Regulation 2000, you’re good to go.

 They also recommend getting a written statement of compliance from the manufacturer or distributor.
 If you require this for one of our products, please let us know as we would be more than happy to organise this for you.

 For more information about Queensland State legislation about composting toilets click here.

 New South Wales laws for composting toilets

-New South Wales Health states there’s a few requirements when it comes to installing a composting toilet in NSW.
-For example the dwelling needs to be a domestic nature occupied by a maximum of 10 persons or where the average daily flow of sewage is less than 2000 litres.
+New South Wales Health states there are a few requirements when it comes to installing a composting toilet in NSW.
+For example, the dwelling needs to be a domestic nature occupied by a maximum of 10 persons or where the average daily flow of sewage is less than 2000 litres.